Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 In Switzerland, pension accounts are well regulated.
 They are all under the same law.

-For both of these companies, your assets are segregated from the pension foundation.
+Your assets are segregated from the pension foundation for both companies.
 However, the organization is slightly different.

 With VIAC, VIAC is your fund manager.
-Your cash assets are held by WIR Bank, and the shares are held by Credit Suisse.
-And the foundation in charge of the assets is the WIR Vested Benefits Foundation.
+WIR Bank holds your cash assets, and Credit Suisse (or Swisscanto) holds your shares.
+The foundation in charge of the assets is the WIR Vested Benefits Foundation.
 If VIAC goes bankrupt, the foundation will find another manager for your assets.
 If WIR Bank bankrupts, your assets are protected by Swiss law by up to 100’000 CHF in cash.
 Your shares of funds are held in your name and are safe.

 Finpension Vested Benefits is the actual foundation in charge of the assets. finpension is the asset manager.
 If finpension fails, the foundation will find a new asset manager for your assets.
 And if the bank holding your assets fails, your shares are in your name, and your cash is insured for up to 100’000 CHF.